telerik/xaml-docs/controls/radlayoutcontrol/features/save-load-layout.md

 >important This feature is available with __R2 2016 Service pack 1__ version of Telerik UI for WPF controls.

-__RadLayoutControl__ supports saving and loading the state of the layout.
+__RadLayoutControl__ supports saving and loading the state of a layout.
 This can be done via the __SaveToXmlString()__ and __LoadFromXamlString()__ methods of __RadLayoutControl__.
 The control is serialized into an XML string and it is deserialized from one.

-In order to serialize the layout you will need to set the __RadLayoutControl.SerializationId__ attached property on the RadLayoutControl and all layout groups and UIElements that you want to save.
+In order to serialize a layout you will need to set the __RadLayoutControl.SerializationId__ attached property on the RadLayoutControl and all layout groups and UIElements that you want to save.

 > The __SerializationIds__ must be unique.
 If there are elements with matching __SerializationIds__ , this might lead to multiple operations performed on a single UI element resulting to an __ArgumentException__ with the following error message: "Element is already the child of another element".